Skip to content

 ERRORFEATURE-1

 If you use the desktop edition of Ubuntu, you may ultimately run into the issue where apt-get update frequently returns “Failed to obtain 404 Not Found” warnings.
 The identical issue could also arise when using apt-get install.
 Not to worry; it will be resolved shortly.
-In this guide we went through all the commonly known troubleshooting steps that can fix the problem.
-Other guides are here: Change User Account Type in Windows 10 and How to modify Windows 11 Taskbar via Intune and GPO also How to Change User Account Type in Windows 10 again upgrade from Ubuntu 20.04 LTS to 22.04 LTS and install Rust in a Linux System and Change User Account Type in Windows 10.
 In this article, you will learn how to Fix 404 Not Found Repository Errors in Ubuntu/Debian distribution.
+Other guides are here: Change User Account Type in Windows 10 and How to modify Windows 11 Taskbar via Intune and GPO

 The Issue “404 Not Found Repository Errors”